Treating bad breath via tongue cleaning.

 - Starting in the back and as you move forward, make brush strokes across your tongue that break up and scrub off the debris that's there.

 - You'll need to use some pressure but, of course, not enough to irritate your tongue.

 - Stick your tongue out again and evaluate your results.
-Brush some more if you need to.
+Brush more if you need to.
+You probably will.

 You may be able to improve the effectiveness of your technique by using toothpaste or dipping your brush in mouthwash.
 (Just brushing is the really important step, the use of a product much less so.)

 In general, products containing the following types of compounds should make a comparatively more effective choice.
 (This page provides more detailed information about their use.)

 - a) Those that neutralize volatile sulfur compounds.

 It's the stinky volatile sulfur compounds (VSC's) produced by anaerobic bacteria that actually cause bad breath.
 Products that contain VSC-neutralizing agents, such as chlorine dioxide or zinc, therefore can be useful.

 - b) Those that have antibacterial properties.
 Look for products that contain the antibacterials chlorine dioxide or cetylpyridinium chloride.